-Ornamental holly berries are used in both wreaths and table centrepieces every Christmas.
+Ornamental holly berries are used in both wreaths and table centerpieces every Christmas.
 These particular berries are produced by 400 species of holly, which grow in the wild all around the world.
-Holly trees and shrubs are smooth-barked and boast delicate flowers, plump red berries and leathery, shiny leaves.
+Holly trees and shrubs are smooth-barked and boast delicate flowers, plump red berries, and leathery, shiny leaves.

-Whether you choose to hang garlands of holly from the roof, the walls or the mantelpiece, it’s guaranteed to add Christmas cheer and a little colour to your home.
+Whether you choose to hang garlands of holly from the roof, the walls or the mantelpiece, it’s guaranteed to add Christmas cheer and a little color to your home.

-Mistletoe has been a symbol of peace, love and goodwill for as long as we can remember.
-The ritual and tradition of hanging mistletoe around our homes at Christmas time has been a pre-Christian tradition for many years, whilst the custom of kissing under the mistletoe continues today in many countries during the festive time.
+Mistletoe has been a symbol of peace, love, and goodwill for as long as we can remember.
+The ritual and tradition of hanging mistletoe around our homes at Christmas time have been a pre-Christian tradition for many years, whilst the custom of kissing under the mistletoe continues today in many countries during the festive time.

 Poinsettia is a shrub native to Mexico – the locals call it ‘Noche Buena’, which means Christmas Eve.
 The plant’s connotation with the festive season began 400 years ago.

 Legend has it a young girl who was too poor to provide a Christmas gift for baby Jesus was encouraged by an angel to gather weeds from the roadside.
 These weeds later transformed into Crimson ‘blossoms’ and have been popular Christmas decorations in North America and Europe ever since.

 Ivy is specie of festive foliage, often used in wreaths and table centerpieces.
 A simple Christmas wreath fashioned from ivy, holly, red ribbons, and other greenery will add vibrancy and color to the home.
 Some choose to hang wreaths from their doorways, whilst others will place them above their mantelpiece for decoration.